krishachikka/cpp/notes.md

     if i dont use namespace i'll have to use std::cout<< "";
     everytime i wanna print something
-3. cout -> console out
+3. cout -> console out/ character output
 4. <<endl; -> end the line i.e. next line
-5. cin>> "variable" -> for taking the inputs
+5. cin>> "variable" => for taking the inputs /character input
+6. int a { 2 } => proper initialization

-6. Arrays
+7. Arrays

     int myArray[5]; // Declaration
     int anotherArray[] = {1, 2, 3, 4, 5}; // Declaration with initialization